AlexsLemonade/OpenPBTA-analysis/analyses/rna-seq-expression-summary-stats/README.md

 Select independent RNA-seq samples using `independent-specimens.rnaseq.primary.tsv` in the results of the `independent-samples` analysis module.

-Combine CBTN and PNOC into one cohort, PBTA.

 For each `cancer_group`, select one of the following two sets of samples: